 You are here

-Functionally, Phenology Trails are networks of Nature's Notebook observation Groups.
-Linked together, these Groups provide participants with places to visit, enjoy nature, collect data, and learn about supporting organizations.
+Functionally, Phenology Trails are networks of Nature's Notebook Local Phenology Programs.
+Linked together, these programs provide participants with places to visit, enjoy nature, collect data, and learn about supporting organizations.
 They provide researchers and managers a wealth of information about the phenology of local species of interest.

 Use Phenology Walks and Trails to celebrate the different ways we engage in phenology observation on a daily basis.